TriticeaeToolbox/PHGv2/accuracy2/README.md

-# Look at the improvement of removing markers and accessions where the raw 90K (unimputed) data does not match 2019_hapmap
+# Remove markers and accessions where the raw 90K (unimputed) data does not match 2019_hapmap

+Some accessions in 90K may be missidentified and some markers may be mapped to the wrong location.
+Look at improved accuracy by remove the accessions and markers with less than 90% imputation accuracy.
 Use a set of 130 accessions that are in both 90K and 2019_hapmap compare imputation accuracy for markers in 90K

 1. complement genotypes for markers when that improves the accuracy matching 2019_hapmap